 On February 3, 2020, Aecon announced that it acquired Voltage Power Ltd. ("Voltage"), an electrical transmission and substation contractor headquartered in Winnipeg, Manitoba.
 The base purchase price was \$30 million in cash, with additional earnout payments possible based on achieving minimum EBITDA targets over the subsequent three years.
-Previously a private, employee-owned company, Voltage brings key medium to high-voltage power transmission and distribution construction capabilities to Aecon.
-With average annual revenue of approximately \$60 million over the past three years, Voltage has successfully completed over 20 projects in the past four years with an aggregate value of \$200 million spanning Alberta, Saskatchewan, Manitoba, Ontario, and Newfoundland.
+Voltage brings key medium to high-voltage power transmission and distribution construction capabilities to Aecon.